Côte de boeuf with herb butter

 - Sprinkle salt on both sides of the beef.

 - Heat Sauté Pan with a drizzle of olive oil until it moves around the pan swiftly and starts separating.
 This means it’s hot enough for you to add the beef.

 - Add the beef to the pan and let it sear for 2 minutes.
 Then flip it and sear for a further 2 minutes on the other side.

 - Place the lid on the Sauté Pan and put the pan into the oven for 10 minutes for a rare finish or 12 minutes for medium rare flipping the beef half way through the cooking time.

 - Meanwhile, melt the butter in a Mini Pan and once melted add the finely chopped garlic, then a minute later the chopped parsley and mustard.
 Stir to combine then cook for 3 minutes further before removing from heat.

 - Remove the beef from the oven when desired finish is reached.

-- Slice the Côte de boeuf then enjoy it with a Copper or Silver Mini ladle full of garlic butter and with sweet potato or regular chips.
+- Slice the Côte de boeuf then enjoy it with a Silver Mini ladle full of garlic butter and with sweet potato or regular chips.